LAMMICO Patient Safety Award and Grant

 • One-year risk manager membership to the American Society for Health Care Risk Management (ASHRM) or LTC state association membership

-• One-year complimentary membership to Medical Interactive Community for all employees to access our risk management CME/CNE/MOC courses online
+• One-year complimentary membership to Medical Interactive Community for all employees to access our risk management CME/CNE/MOC/NAB courses online

 Please contact LAMMICO’s Hospital Risk Management Specialist, Royceann Brechtel Fugler, MHA, BSN, RN, CCDS, rfugler@lammico.com or 504.841.2738 for questions and to submit your application.
 For additional details about the LAMMICO Patient Safety Award and Grant program, please read the application below.